igsr/gca_1000genomes_website/_faq/what-tools-can-i-use-to-download-igsr-data.md

 If the firewall has UDP flood protection, it must be turned off for port 33001.

-###Browser
+### Browser

 Our aspera browser interace no longer works.
-If you wish to download files using a web interface we recommend using the [Globus interface we present](/faq/can-i-access-1000-genomes-data-globus-online/).
+If you wish to download files using a web interface we recommend using the Globus interface we present.
 If you are previously relied on the aspera web interface and wish to discuss the matter please email us at [info@1000genomes.org](mailto:info@1000genomes.org) to discuss your options.

-**How to download ENA files using aspera?**

-The International Genome Sample Resource (IGSR) has stopped mirroring sequence files from the ENA but instead using the sequence.index files to point to the FTP location for the fastq file.

-    e.g ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR008/ERR008901/ERR008901_1.fastq.gz

-These files can also be downloaded using aspera.
-You will need to get the ascp program as described in [how to download files using aspera](http://www.internationalgenome.org/faq/how-download-files-using-aspera/)

-Then you will need to change the ENA FTP host to the ENA Aspera host.

-This means you need to change the FTP url to something suitable for the ascp command:

-    e.g ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR008/ERR008901/ERR008901_1.fastq.gz

-becomes

-    fasp@fasp.sra.ebi.ac.uk:/vol1/fastq/ERR008/ERR008901/ERR008901_1.fastq.gz

-You aspera command would need to look like

-     ascp -i bin/aspera/etc/asperaweb_id_dsa.openssh -Tr -Q -l 100M -L- fasp@fasp.sra.ebi.ac.uk:/vol1/fastq/ERR008/ERR008901/ERR008901_1.fastq.gz ./

-Full documentation about how to use aspera to download files from the ENA please see their document [Downloading sequence files](https://www.ebi.ac.uk/ena/browse/read-download#downloading_files_aspera)

-**Can I access 1000 Genomes data with Globus Online?**
+## How to download 1000 Genomes data with Globus Online?

 The 1000 Genomes FTP site is available as an end point in the [Globus Online system](https://www.globus.org/).
 In order to access the data you need to sign up for an account with Globus via their [signup page](https://www.globus.org/SignUp).
 You must also install the [Globus Connect Personal software](https://support.globus.org/entries/24044351) and setup a personal endpoint to download the data too.